 Generally a landlord is not liable for noise caused by a tenant unless the complaining party is another tenant in the same complex who is being denied quite enjoyment of their unit.
 Otherwise, noise complaints are properly directed to local law enforcement.

 A tenant may choose to break the lease.
 The landlord is then under a duty to mitigate damages - essentially to try to re-rent the unit.
 The tenant may then be held liable for the months in which no rent was collected from the tenant or the new tenant, the difference between the new tenant's...Read more »

 Once your lease is up you are supposed to leave but if you do not, then you become a holdover tenant.
 Normally a landlord could seek to evict you but this is a very unusual moment in time.
 At present, it would be difficult or impossible for a landlord to evict a tenant.
 For instance, in Dane...Read more »

 The water sprinkler system in my apartment activated and the apartment building is stating I am being held responsible for the damages that was caused to my unit and the unit downstairs.
 I have not been at the unit due to it being inhabitable to live in.
 I just so happen to go over to the apartment...
 Read more »

 If the sprinkler was activated due to a tenant's or a guest of tenant's negligence, then the tenant may be responsible for the damage to the property.
 If the sprinkler malfunctioned then the landlord may be solely responsible.
-Generally, these systems are inspected by local fire departments.
-You...Read more »
+Generally, these systems are inspected by local fire...Read more »

 It is not discriminatory in Wisconsin for a landlord to refuse to rent to an applicant based on factors that are not protected under federal, state or municipal law, even if the applicant is a member of a protected class.
 If the judgement is a vacated criminal conviction then the landlord may be...Read more »